AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-06-02-QuantumComputing.md

 ### 3.4 Coverage Gaps in Engineering

 Note that there is no systematic treatment of hardware modalities as a comparative set: superconducting qubits (IBM, Google), trapped ions (IonQ, Honeywell/Quantinuum), photonic systems (Xanadu, PsiQuantum), neutral atoms (QuEra, Pasqal), and spin qubits in semiconductors each have distinct characteristics in terms of coherence times, gate fidelities, connectivity, and scalability.
-If this were a comprehensive engineering section then at least one key review per modality would appear.
+If this were a comprehensive engineering section then at least one key review per modality would be included.

 Quantum error correction and fault tolerance are indirectly treated through the Oskin notes [S10] and Rieffel and Polak [S3].
-However, error correction is the central engineering challenge separating current NISQ devices from fault-tolerant quantum computers; modern surface-code and resource-estimation research are both required for readers seeking a comphrehensive consideration of engineering aspects of quantum computing.
+However, error correction is the central engineering challenge separating current NISQ devices from fault-tolerant quantum computers; modern surface-code and resource-estimation research are both required for readers seeking a comprehensive consideration of engineering aspects of quantum computing.

 ---